nhsconnect/nhslogin/src/button-guidance.md

 If the width of the button needs to change:
 <ul class="nhsuk-inside-box-text">
 <li>there should always be 16dp between the logo and the text</li>
-<li>the padding to the left and right of the button content should be atleast 16dp, and equal on both sides</li>
+<li>the padding to the left and right of the button content should be at least 16dp, and equal on both sides</li>
 <li>the padding above and below the button content should always be 14dp</li>
 <li>the shadow below the button should always be 14dp</li>
 </ul>